thinkphp/binary-search-tree.js/docs/binary-search-tree.md

 BinarySearchTree Method: delete {#BinarySearchTree: delete}
 -----------------------------------------------------------

-Inserts the specfied value into the binary search tree.
+Removes the node with the given value from the binary search tree.
 There are three possible cases to consider:
 * deleting a leaf (a node with no children)
 * deleting a node with one child.